I recently read The Miracle Morning by Hal Elrod. Elrod advocates using “positive affirmations” to adopt positive behaviors that lead to life changes.

 7. You’re Not Actually Doing Anything

-Someone made me watch a DVD of The Secret several years ago and while I found it mostly harmless I had two problems with it; 1) I don’t trust men in light-colored suits, and 2) the DVD peddled this idea that if you simply think about what you want, some mystical “law of attraction” will magically bring it to you.
-There was no mention of actually DOING ANYTHING.
-You know, like if I want a diamond necklace, maybe instead of just thinking about it perhaps I need to find a way to make the money to buy it?
-Maybe I missed part of the DVD, or maybe that “doing something” part was in the book and somehow got left out of the DVD, but it seemed to me a key point to leave out.
+Someone made me watch a DVD of The Secret several years ago and while I found it mostly harmless I had two problems with it; 1) I don’t trust men in light-colored suits, and 2) the DVD seemed to peddle the idea that if you simply think about what you want, a “law of attraction” will magically bring it to you.
+Perhaps I missed it, but I don’t recall any mention of actually DOING ANYTHING.

 What to do instead: As the Bible says, “Faith without works is dead.”
 Or as my dad told me when I was young, if you fail to plan you plan to fail.
-The point of affirmations isn’t to try and let them do all the work for you, it’s to allow them to give you a boost so that it’s easier to change your behavior and harvest the positive results.
-Affirmations should be accompanies by goals, plans, programs, schedules, and other tools that will help make those affirmations reality, or help those affirmations to produce positive results.
+The point of affirmations isn’t that they do all the work for you, rather they help you change your behavior to get better results.
+Affirmations should be accompanies by goals, plans, programs, schedules, and other tools that will help make those affirmations reality.